US Federal Aid

 Students may appeal their suspension of aid, as detailed below.Appeals

 A student may seek to have a decision made under these provisions reviewed.
 To seek such a review a student must lodge a request in writing, setting out the reason for the review request.
 Applications for a review and any supporting documentation should be forwarded to:

-Manager, Enrolments and Student Finance
+Manager, Student Finance and Scholarships